1 Mayo Road

 The choice is between 2 x two-bedroomed houses with cramped accommodation obliterating the garden or a single family home with a garden respecting the building line and improved through renovation.

-The current extension would look tidier when the house is repainted.
+The existing extension, which is set back and visually recessive in the street scene, would look tidier when the house is repainted.
 Using neglect as a justification for major alterations undermines the principles of conservation and conflicts with national guidance.

 READ THE COMMENTS on the Council's website.